Military recruit training: Major characteristics

-Initial military training is an intensive residential programme commonly lasting several weeks or months, which aims to induct newly recruited military personnel into the social norms and essential tasks of the armed forces.
+Initial military training is an intensive residential program commonly lasting several weeks or months, which aims to induct newly recruited military personnel into the social norms and essential tasks of the armed forces.
 Common features include foot drill, inspections, physical training, weapons training, and a graduation parade.

 The training process resocializes recruits to the demands made of them by military life.
 Psychological conditioning techniques are used to shape attitudes and behaviours, so that recruits will obey all orders, face mortal danger, and kill their opponents in battle.
 According to an expert in United States military training methods, Dave Grossman, recruit training makes extensive use of four types of conditioning techniques: role modeling, classical conditioning, operant conditioning, and brutalization.

 Inductees are required to partially submerge their individuality for the sake of their military unit, which enhances obedience to orders to perform actions normally absent from civilian life, including killing and prolonged exposure to danger.

 The resocialization of recruit training operates in several ways, as follows:

 Confinement and suppression

-A recruit in the US Marine Corps is shaved before his initial training begins, 2006.
+A recruit in the U.S. Marine Corps is shaved before his initial training begins, 2006.

 Once their training has begun, the right of recruits to leave the military estate (or to quit the armed forces) is denied or tightly restricted.
 By shaving the head, issuing uniforms, denying privacy, and prohibiting the use of first names, individuality is suppressed.